kubernetes/enhancements/keps/sig-api-machinery/2340-Consistent-reads-from-cache/README.md

 - Feature is implemented behind a feature gate
 - Unpaginated LIST requests is served from watch cache
 - First page of paginated requests is served from watch cache
+- Feature performance is validated via scalability tests

 #### Beta

-- Implement an escape hatch to force list from etcd.
+- Implement a per-request opt-out from quorum read
-- Implement a fallback mechanism
+- Implement a fallback if user is running older/affected etcd version
-- Performance validation

 #### GA